ehooo/django_mqtt/README.md

 ==========
 Browser to your admin page and configure: broken servers, auth and client data.

-You can add the following code for send MQTTData model when new one are created:
+You can add the following code for send Data model when new one are created:
 ```
 from django.db.models.signals import post_save
-from django_mqtt.models import MQTTData
+from django_mqtt.publisher.models import Data as MQTTData

 def update_mqtt_data(sender, **kwargs):
     obj = kwargs["instance"]